VerMoriarty/LeedCode/README.md

 # LeedCode
-This repository is concerned with the solutions of problems of LeetCode.
+This repository is concerned with the solutions of problems on LeetCode.